Taiwing/rainfall/level3/README.md

 The p conversion prints the input value as a pointer (here a 32bit pointer) in hexadecimal.
-Here the fourth value is "0x61616161" so this means we reached our buffer starting with "aaaa" (since 0x61 is the asci code for 'a').
+Here the fourth value is "0x61616161" so this means we reached our buffer starting with "aaaa" (since 0x61 is the ascii code for 'a').
 This means that from the fourth conversion we control which parameter we give to printf.
 All we have to do here is to start our exploit payload with the bytes representing the _m_ variable's address and to use the n conversion to write on it.
 The n conversion will not print anything, it will simply write the number of bytes printed by printf to the given address.
-We just need to make the entire format print 64 bytes.
+We must make the entire format print 64 bytes.
 To do this we just need to adjust the conversions field width.

 Here's the magic payload: